4 Best Ways to Clean Linoleum Floors That Have Yellowed (Must-Try)

 Soak the solution with a sponge and then rinse the surface with cold water.

 Next, fill up a bucket with a dash of white vinegar and water {a gallon of water, a cup of vinegar}.
-Damp a mop in the solution and use it to mop the entire floor.
+After that, damp a mop in the solution and use it to mop the entire floor.
 Once you have finished mopping, rinse the entire floor with cold water again.

-Repeat this process for a couple of weeks to effectively eliminate the stains.
+Repeat this process for a couple of weeks to tackle the stains.

 Bleach and Baking soda